What PPE means

 Personal protective equipment, better known as PPE, refers to protective clothing including helmets, gloves, face shields, goggles, masks, and/or respirators or other equipment designed to protect the user from injury, the spread of infections or disease.

-- PPE is widely used in health care settings such as hospitals, physician offices, and clinical laboratories, and its use has become more common in recent months due to its high demand from the covid pandemic19.
+- PPE is widely used in healthcare settings such as hospitals, physician offices, and clinical laboratories.
+Its use has become more common in recent months due to its high demand from the Covid-19 pandemic.

-- When appropriately used, PPE acts as a barrier between infectious materials, such as viral and bacterial contaminants, and the skin, mouth, nose, or eyes (mucous membranes).
+- When appropriately used, PPE acts as a barrier between infectious substances, such as viral and bacterial contaminants, and the skin, mouth, nose, or eyes (mucous membranes).